Popular Football Betting Markets Explained — How They Work

 Some of the most popular Combo bets include:

-• Correct score Half Time-Full Time — predict the score both at halftime and full time.
+- Correct score Half Time-Full Time — predict the score both at half time and full time.
 This popular example is detailed in its own section earlier in this article.

 European Handicap

 The simplest form of football handicap bet is the European Handicap or EH.
 In an EH market, the match starts with a predefined goal advantage for one of the teams (e.g. -1/-2/-3 etc).
-Punters can bet on any of the three outcomes of the game, given the goal handicap.
+Players can bet on any of the three outcomes of the game, given the goal handicap.

 Losing bet scenarios:

-• Man United win by one goal — the handicap produces a draw (e.g. 2-1 becomes 2-2)
+- Man United win by 1 goal — the handicap produces a draw (e.g. 2-1 becomes 2-2)

 Winning bet scenario: